vstinner/hachoir/hachoir-core/doc/internals.rst

 is little bit more complex.
 By default, the whole field list have to be built before size value can be read.
 But you can specify field list size:

-* if field list is not dynamic (eg. don't depends on flag), use class attribute ``static_size`` ;
+* if field list is not dynamic (e.g. doesn't depend on flag), use class attribute ``static_size`` ;
 * otherwise you can set _size instance attribute in the constructor.